planio-gmbh/omniauth-openid-connect/README.md

 |nov           |OpenID Connect OP sample |https://gitlab.com/horiq/openid_connect_sample

 (2017-09) As of now, Azure AD doesn't meet the OpenID Connect specification.
 You must set `true` of  `:send_client_secret_to_token_endpoint` option.

-## What's different

-This is derrived work from `jjbohn/omniauth-openid-connect` which appears to be abandoned at this point.
-I have continued to merge PR's placed against that repo.
-But I have added enough of my own changes that it is diverged enough to re-release. @ThinkThroughMath actively utilizes this strategy and we will do our best to maintain it.

-- Better devise support be returning a default `name` options parameter
-- Partial integration of google `nonce` requirement.
-- Inclusing of aging PRs from the parent gem this replaces.